rezaamini-ir/easypanel/docs/getting-started.md

 composer require rezaamini-ir/laravel-easypanel
 ```

-2- Publish package files and create tables using Artisan command:
+2- Publish package files and create tables using the Artisan command:

 ```shell
 php artisan panel:install
 ```

-With executing this command, Laravel publishes some config and customizable files into your project directory.
+By executing this command, Laravel publishes some config and customizable files into your project directory.

 One of these files is `config/easypanel.php` which is package configuration, and You can manage this file based on your needs!